DocHolliday13x/data-structures-and-algorithms/javascript/chosenDSA/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 - **Code Challenge 38**
 We started today's challenge by colloborating on a whiteboard.
 We then wrote out the code for the `hasLeafWithWeight()` method.
-I then wrote tests for the method, but I failed to get my tests to pass.
-Truthfully, I don't know what the hell is going on with this stuff.
+I then wrote a single test for the method, and the test should pass.
+Probably won't.
+But it might.
 The Big O for this method is on the whiteboard.

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->